What Do I Do if My Minor Child is Arrested in Ohio?

-The case will be put on a path toward trial.
-A child who is determined by the court to be delinquent can be punished in numerous ways, including time in the Juvenile Detention Center, in a rehabilitation facility, or in the Department of Youth Services, which is juvenile prison.
-Again, it makes good sense to retain an attorney who can represent the child during negotiations with the prosecutor, and if necessary, at trial, to minimize repercussions to the child and his or her future.
+The case will be put on a path toward trial immediately.
+Again, it makes good sense to retain an attorney who can represent the child during negotiations with the prosecutor, and if necessary, at trial.
+The child's attorney will represent and advise the child in order to minimize repercussions to the child and his or her future.

 Don't Underestimate the Seriousness of a Juvenile Charge.

 Even though it is not adult court, the juvenile justice system can impose severe sanctions against the child, including jail or prison.
 Take it seriously.